CSU-Agricultural-Water-Quality-Program/low-cost-iot-water-sampler/README.md

 ## Known bugs
 - The water detection sensor is unreliable in its current state; we are not sure if this is a hardware or software issue at the moment
-- Etape readings can bounce, leading to unintentional sampling
+- The normal wired Etape readings can bounce, leading to unintentional sampling.
+This bounce has not been observed in the strudier wired Etape specially requested.
+Highly recommended to request the sturdy eTape cable directly from the manufacturer, Milone Technologies.
     - we tend to leave the trigger point at an unrealistically high number until the device *should* be sampling, then we move it down to a realistic number (e.g., 2cm)
-- Etape sensors only begin to accurately read depth at the 2" mark on the device
+- Etape sensors only begin to accurately read depth at the 1" mark on the device
     - this is a hardware issue ongoing at Mileone
     - to circumvent this, we place the etape at -1" depths in the deployed stilling wells or other water bodies to ensure an accurate reading, then subtract 1" off of readings in post-processing for flow calculations.